What is FWA?

 Does it cost anything to be a FWA member?

-Yes, individual membership dues are $45.00 per year.
+Yes, individual membership dues are $55.00 per year for new members.
 Corporate and lifetime memberships are also available.
 Membership includes: quarterly issues of the FWA’s magazine, The Florida Writer; access to The FWA Network; monthly FWA eNews; eligibility to attend local and state conferences and to submit original works to literary competitions; leadership and mentoring opportunities; and a chance to join one of the nearly-forty statewide FWA groups.

 How can I become a member of Florida Writers Association?

-The quickest method will be by visiting FWA’s website and submitting an online registration.
+The easiest method is to visit FWA’s website and submit an online registration.
 There are also forms that you can print and mail, and of course, you can always attend a local FWA writers meeting and get a membership form from the group leader.